 How to Prepare Inorganic Chemistry for Class 12 in CBSE Boards?

 d-Block Elements and p-Block Elements are a major part of inorganic chemistry so you cannot afford to skip them.
-To make things easier for you, it is advised that you make short notes of different processes, preparations, and reactions.
-You should focus more on the NCERT books as questions are directly asked from it.
-Always learn the structures of different chemical compounds of p-block elements by heart as they are regularly asked in the exam.
+To make things easier for you, experts advise you to make short notes of different processes, preparations, and reactions.
+You must give increased attention to the NCERT books as the final exam questions coincide a lot with it.
+Ensure you always learn the structures of different chemical compounds of p-block elements by heart.

 Which is Easy- Organic Chemistry or Inorganic Chemistry?

 If you are wondering that which is easier, organic chemistry or inorganic chemistry then the answer is neither is easy.
-As long as you read both the key parts of chemistry subjects regularly and revise your notes, you should score well.
-You should never even think of skipping either of these as they carry a lot of marks weightage in not only 12th but competitive exams as well.
+As long as you read both the key parts of chemistry subjects regularly, you should score well.
+You should never even think of skipping either of these as they carry huge weightage.
+This applies not only to the 12th board exam but competitive exams as well.

-In essence, it can be said that there is no substitute for hard work when it comes to learning organic and inorganic chemistry for the class 12 in CBSE boards.
+In essence, there is no substitute for hard work when it comes to learning organic and inorganic chemistry for class 12 in CBSE boards.
 You should give your fullest attention to both the parts and learn & revise constantly till the day you finish with all the examinations (yes, including the competitive exams).
-If you do that, you will surely score above 90 percent in Chemistry easily and make yourself feel good while making your parents, siblings, teachers, tutors, and loved ones feel proud of you.
+If you do that, you will surely score above 90 percent in Chemistry at ease.
+Start making yourself feel good while making your parents, siblings, teachers, tutors, and loved ones feel proud of you.
 Good Luck!